adaltas/node-csv-docs/src/documents/parse/index.html.md

     line, default to null, affect the result data set in the sense that records will be objects instead of arrays.
 *   `comment` (char)
-    Treat all the characters after this one as a comment, default to '#'.
+    Treat all the characters after this one as a comment, default to '' (disabled).
 *   `objname` (string)
     Name of header-record title to name objects by.
 *   `relax` (boolean)